Skip to main content

 Cognitive Function and Neurological Health

-The is also highly relevant to brain health.
+The timing hypothesis is also highly relevant to brain health.
 Estradiol plays a crucial role in supporting neuronal function, synaptic plasticity, and cerebral blood flow.
 Observational studies suggest that women who begin hormone therapy around the time of menopause have a lower risk of developing Alzheimer’s disease later in life.

 The brain, like the cardiovascular system, appears to benefit most when therapy is initiated while the underlying neural architecture is still relatively healthy.
 The “critical window” for neuroprotection may allow estradiol to maintain neuronal connections and resilience.